Disasters, Conflicts and Migration

 Secondary Road Transport

-The Iraq climate, even though can reach very high temperatures in summer and below zero C in winter, with some snow particularly on the northern part, does not affect transport.
-Minimal difficulties in secondary road transport during snow days.
+The Iraq climate even though it can reach very high temperatures in summer and below zero degrees in winter, with some snow, particularly in the northern parts, doesn't affect transport.
+There are minimal difficulties in secondary road transport during snowy days.

 June - September

 Summer months high temperatures might affect storage by deteriorating non-heat resistant and perishable goods.